VasylTsv/ForthX16/README.md

 ```
 All Double-Number and Extension words are completely supported and compliant.

-### Exception words are not supported and not planned
+### Exception words
+Not supported and not planned.
 This set is optional, but the implementation may be too heavy for 16-bit core.

-### Facility words - none supported
+### Facility words
+No words from the main Facility set are currently supported.

-### Facility extension words - partial support
+### Facility extension words
+Partial support.
 ```
 +FIELD   BEGIN-STRUCTURE   CFIELD:   END-STRUCTURE   FIELD:
 ```